oceanprotocol/react/README.md

 The `OceanProvider` requires a Web3 instance to be passed as prop so you can replace the basic [`Web3Provider`](src/providers/Web3Provider) with whatever component/library/provider returning a Web3 instance.

-### Hooks
+### 2. Hooks

-Then within your component use the provided hooks to interact with Ocean's functionality.
+Then within your component use the included hooks to interact with Ocean's functionality.
 Each hook can be used independently:

 ```tsx
 import React from 'react'